mpelos/virtual-agora/docs/project-spec.md

 ##### **Phase 3: Agenda Item Conclusion & Reporting**

 1.  **Final Considerations Node:** This node prompts agents for their final thoughts.
     - **Logic:** If the conclusion was triggered by a standard agent vote, it prompts only the agents who voted "No".
-If the conclusion was forced by the user at a 5-round checkpoint, it prompts **all** agents.
+If the conclusion was forced by the user at a periodic checkpoint, it prompts **all** agents.
 2.  **Topic Report Generation Node:** This node invokes the **Report Writer Agent** iteratively:
     - **First Call:** Agent analyzes all compacted round summaries and "Final Considerations" to create a detailed report structure (JSON outline)
     - **Subsequent Calls:** Agent writes one section at a time based on the outline until the complete topic report is generated